Carson Sink

-Carson Sink is a playa in the northeastern portion of the Carson Desert in present-day Nevada, United States of America, that was formerly the terminus of the Carson River.
-Today the sink is fed by drainage canals of the Truckee-Carson Irrigation District.
-The southeastern fringe of the sink, where the canals enter, is a wetland of the Central Basin and Range ecoregion.
+Carson Sink is a approximately 300 square miles (780 km^{2}) playa next to a swampy lowland, approximately 100 sq mi (259 sq km) in the northeastern portion of the Carson Desert in present-day Nevada, United States of America, that was formerly the terminus of the Carson River.
+Including the sand dunes and former beaches of prehistoric Lake Lahontan, the sink is over 1000 sq mi (2600 sq km).
+It is located in northern Churchill County, northwest of Fallon.
+Today the sink is currently fed by drainage canals of the Truckee-Carson Irrigation District.
+The southeastern fringe of the sink, where the canals enter, is a wetland of the Central Basin and Range ecoregion characterized by shallow artificial lakes and sloughs called the Stillwater Marsh.